tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ---

-* The Lightning Network (LN) mainnet reached over 1 000 active nodes for the first time in its short history
+* The Lightning Network (LN) mainnet reached over 1 000 active nodes in its short history
 * There are currently just over 11 000 active nodes on the main Bitcoin blockchain

 Note: It remarkable is how quickly users have flocked to the LN mainnet, a clear indication that enthusiasm for this scaling technology remains high.